modular/modular/KGEN/docs/public/programming-manual.md

 In Mojo, you might notice that we use `Int` (with a capital "I"), which is different from Python's `int` (with a lowercase "i").
 This difference is on purpose, and it's actually a good thing!
-Let me explain why:

 In Python, the `int` type can handle really big numbers and has some extra features, like checking if two numbers are the same object.
 But this comes with some extra baggage that can slow things down.
 Mojo's `Int` is different.
 It's designed to be simple, fast, and tuned for your computer's hardware to handle quickly.

 We made this choice for two main reasons: